 When you apply one or both brakes, the e-bike begins to slow, but your body wants to continue at the speed at which it was going.
-This causes a transfer of weight to the front wheel (or, under heavy braking, around the front wheel hub, which could send you flying over the handlebars).
+This causes a transfer of weight to the front wheel (or under beau, braking, around weight to the front wheel (or, under heavy braking, around the front wheel hub, which could send you flying over the handlebars).